 Chef of his Michelin-starred restaurant La Marine (Noirmoutier), Alexandre Couillon is a true icon of gastronomy, recognized worldwide for his exceptional expertise and culinary creativity.

-With his experience, he brings valuable insight and mentorship during the Trophée Jean Rougié competition.
+With his experience, he brings valuable insight and mentorship during the Trophée Rougié competition.

 Honorary Jury President (Canada)